-Now, we can talk about Slope-Intercept Form.
-In other words, y = mx + b form.
-The equation of any line can be stated in several different algebraically equivalent forms.
-We could have x and y on the same side, or solve for x, solve for y.
+Now, we can talk about slope intercept form.
+In other words y equals mx plus b four.
+The equation of any line can be stated in several different, algebraically equivalent forms.
+We could have x & y on the same side, or solve for x, or solve for y.
 These algebraic changes don't change the underlying mathematical information.
 Read full transcript

-That's one point, that satisfies this condition.
-Both the coordinates are integers and they both have absolute values less than or equal to 10.
-Now, what does a slope of four-thirds mean?
-Here, we're gonna take the numerical perspective on slope, slope means move right 3, down 4, or it could mean move left 3, up 4.
+So that's actually one of the points, so that's one point that satisfies this condition.
+Both the coordinates are integers.
+And they both have absolute values less than or equal to 10.
+Now what does the slope of four thirds mean here we're gonna take the numerical perspective on slope.

 Notice that horizontal lines have a slope of zero.
-Because they are all run with no rise, the horizontal line has a y intercept of -4, m = 0 and b = 4.
-And so the slope intercept form for this line would be y = 0 times x + 4, or in other words just y = 4.
-The default form for a horizontal line can be interpreted as a kind of slope intercept form.
+Because they are all run with no rise.
+The horizontal line has a y intercept of negative four, then m equals zero, and b equals four.
+And so the slope intercept form for this line would be y equals zero x X + 4 in other words, just white was for the default form for a horizontal line can be interpreted as a kind of slope intercept form.

-It's what happens when slope equals zero.
-Now, vertical line are very different.
-First of all, because vertical lines, they have undefined slope because the slope fraction is always something over zero.
-So you could say they have infinite slope or undefined slope.
-Furthermore, vertical lines run paralleled with the y axis, and typically, they never intersect the y axis, except for the y axis itself.
+It's what happens when slope equals 0.
+Now vertical lines are very different.
+First of all because vertical lines have undefined slope because the slope fraction is always something over zero.
+So you can say they have infinite slope or undefined slope.
+Furthermore, vertical lines run parallel to the y-axis, and typically they never intersect the y-axis except for the y-axis itself.

-And that's exactly what this problem is asking us to do.
-So first thing we're gonna say is we're given the x intercept, so we know that.
-We have a little slope triangle drawn right here, it's formed by the axis right here, and we have a run of 5 and a rise of -2.
-And so we have b = 2.
-A rise of -2, a run of 5, we get a slope of -two-fifths.
+We could find the equation of the line and that's exactly what this problem is asking us to do.
+So first thing we're gonna say is, we're given the x intercept, so we know that.
+We have a little slope triangle drawn right here.
+It's formed by the axiss right here, and we have a run of 5 and a rise of -2.
+And so we have b equals two rise of negative to run a five and we get a slope of negative two fifths.

-In summary, if we solve the equation of any line for y, we automatically put the equation into slope intercept form, y = mx + b, where m is the slope and b is the y intercept.
-This form makes it easier to graph the line and understand where it goes.
+In summary, if we solve the equation of any line for y, we automatically put the equation in the slope-intercept form, y = mx + b, where m is the slope and b is the y-intercept.
+This form makes it easy to graph the line and understand where it goes.